Holographic fluids: a thermodynamic road to quantum physics: Thermodynamic constraints of Korteweg fluids: Divergence separation

-There are no cross effects; the scalar, vector and deviatoric, and antisymmetric tensorial components are independent, according to the representation theorems of isotropic tensors.
+There are no cross effects; the scalar, vector, deviatoric, and antisymmetric tensorial components are independent according to the representation theorems of isotropic tensors.
 Remarkably, zero dissipation does not require zero heat flux and shear stress in Korteweg fluids.
-One expects that the fluid pressure relaxes to the perfect Korteweg pressure, like normal viscous fluids in equilibrium.
-The last equation is also remarkable: in the case of Navier-Stokes fluids, the rotational viscosity ensures that the antisymmetric part of the pressure relaxes to zero \cite{GroMaz62b}.
+One expects that the fluid pressure relaxes to the perfect Korteweg pressure, as for normal viscous fluids in equilibrium.
+The last equation is also remarkable: in the case of Navier--Stokes fluids, the rotational viscosity ensures that the antisymmetric part of the pressure relaxes to zero \cite{GroMaz62b}.
 In the case of Korteweg fluids, it is not necessary.

-The method of Liu procedure in the previous section and divergence separation above lead to the same results.
+The Liu procedure in the previous section and the divergence separation method above lead to the same results.
 The two methods are compatible.